aliterc/aliterc.github.io/index.md

 The first round of what U.S. President Donald Trump called “the most biting sanctions ever imposed” against Tehran went into effect on August 7.
 “Anyone doing business with Iran will NOT be doing business with the United States,” Trump continued, in a tweet posted that morning.
 An even more damaging second round of U.S. sanctions against the Islamic Republic, reinstated after Washington pulled out of the 2015 nuclear deal between Iran and world powers, is expected to take effect in November.

 Yet economic pressure is not the only tool the United States and its allies are using to counter Iran.
 In recent months, the Trump administration has been quietly working to forge a new security alliance, with the six members of the Gulf Cooperation Council (GCC) – Saudi Arabia, the United Arab Emirates, Bahrain, Kuwait, Qatar, and Oman – as well as Egypt and Jordan, to counter what it views as aggressive Iranian expansion in the region.
 Tentatively known as the Middle East Strategic Alliance (MESA) – but already nicknamed “Arab NATO” by the international press ­– U.S. and Arab officials say the coalition is being planned in an effort to expand cooperation on counterterrorism, missile defense and military training, partly to address the security challenges posed by Iran and its proxies.

+- 0906 The Welsh brand whose clothes are on sale at Topshop just a year after launching

+- Freddy David to appeal six year prison sentence for fraud

+- The families split by Venezuela's crisis

+- DA goes head-to-head with SABC over Ramphosa braodcast

+- Clafoutis aux abricots et au chocolate

+- Mousse chocolate noir

+- 0902 The bridge that binds Lagos together

+- Commentary: It shouldn't be so hard to give money to charity

+- hog

+- Waterzoi de poulet

+- Cuire un concassé de tomates

+- Moulage des chocolats

+- Fenouil

+- Millefeuille

+- La bisque de homard

+- Ready, steady, splash!
+Malta celebrates historic greasy pole

+- 0826 le tourage de la pate levée fauilletée

+- Commentary: Alex Jones and Boris Johnson- pioneers in the new politics

+- 0821 How quinoa is changing farmers' lives in Peru

+- 0820 Soupe à l'oignon gratinée

+- U.S. values stocks capitalize on 'FANG' stumbles, with room to run

+- 0819 China Tower debut reveals costs of tech leadership

+- 0818 VW's CEO was told about emissions software months before scandal: Del Spiegel

+- The ulitmate marriage of fashion and function: a Ziploc tote bag

 - 0808 Gigot d'agneau